EMLDeveloper/EMLDeveloper/README.md

 <br><br>

 - :technologist: I love using Software as a solution for every `Problem`.
-- :computer: I am a competitive programmer at `Codeforces` and `Leetcode`.
-- :student: I’m currently learning `Computer Science` , New Tecnologies `React Native, EXPO` .
+- :student: Software Developer, currently learning `Computer Science`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`.
 <br>